codeclimate/codeclimate-rubocop/README.md

 RuboCop helps you enforce many of the guidelines outlined in the community [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
 Most aspects of its behavior can be tweaked via various [configuration options](https://github.com/bbatsov/rubocop/blob/master/config/default.yml), which are set in a **.rubocop.yml** file.

+You can find some basic setup instructions and links to the RuboCop OSS project below.
+For additional Code Climate-specific config details, check out our [RuboCop engine documentation][cc-docs-rubocop].

 ### Installation

 1. If you haven't already, [install the Code Climate CLI](https://github.com/codeclimate/codeclimate).